Dom Phillips has become the 16th UK journalist to be killed since 2000 in the course of reporting.

-Since 2000, 14 UK journalists (including US-born Colvin) have been killed reporting on confict.
+Since 2000, 16 UK journalists (including US-born Marie Colvin) have been killed in the course of their reporting – mostly during conflicts.

 Here is the list of UK-based journalists killed since 2000: